MarcoJob92/employee-hub/README.md

   With Hibernate we can remove a lot of spaghetti code when interacting with the database as we can use the Hibernate APIs to perform CRUD operations, instead of SQL.
   - **Spring Boot**:
   Spring Boot is one of the widest used JEE Frameworks and it provides many advantages.
-  The reasons behind the choice of using Spring are:
+  The reasons behind the choice of using Spring for this project are:
     - Dipendency Injection, which allows to remove the hard-coded dependencies.
     - Spring Boot integrates with Hibernate, it provides even easier utility methods to use, the mapping is simpler, and the tables are automaticaly created (No need of any 'CREATE TABLE' SQL Query).
     - Integrations with JSP and Servelts.